lucasoskorep/lucaso.io/content/articles/blog/yubikey-sudo-archlinux.md

 ```

 4\.
 At this point you are about to make changes to your auth system.

 **For safety, you need to have another TTY open with sudo permissions already granted, so you can roll back changes
 if necessary.**

-Do so by using control alt f3-7 or whatever you have assigned.
-Login and type sudo su(if using sudo) to get an elevated prompt
+Do so by using control+alt+f3 (change the f key depending on your tty config).
+Login and type sudo su to get an elevated prompt.

 5\.
 Add this line